PM Modi meets NSA, CDS over India-China face-off in Ladakh

 New Delhi, May 26: Amid the escalating tensions with China, Prime Minister Narendra Modi held a high-level meeting with the three service chiefs, National Security Advisor Ajit Doval and the Chief of Defence Staff General Bipin Rawat, to review the situation.

-The meetings comes at a time when Chinese and Indian troops have been skirmishing in Sikkim and Ladakh.
+The meetings come at a time when Chinese and Indian troops have been skirmishing in Sikkim and Ladakh.

-According to reports PM Modi held a meeting with National Security Adviser Ajit Doval, Chief of Defence Staff General Bipin Rawat and the three service chiefs with a focus on bolstering India's military preparedness to deal with external security challenges.
+According to reports PM Modi held a meeting with National Security Adviser (NSA) Ajit Doval, Chief of Defence Staff (CDS) General Bipin Rawat and the three service chiefs with a focus on bolstering India's military preparedness to deal with external security challenges.

 The military brass is learnt to have apprised Modi about the evolving situation in eastern Ladakh, though officials maintained that the agenda of the pre-scheduled meeting was to discuss the ambitious military reforms and ways to boost India's combat prowess.